 3.5 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
-Regular training is held for members and the last refresher was held on 22nd April 2014.
-Further training will be arranged as required.
+The last refresher was held on 22nd April 2014 and training for members is available on request.
+It is anticipated that a training session will be arranged for members during 2016/17.